Managing Data Resources in a Catalog

 - In the Catalog Manager, expand the catalog data source where you want to add the resource.

 For example, if you want to create a summary, right-click the Summaries node and select New Summary.
-Designer then displays the New Summary dialog box for you to create the summary.
+Designer the New Summary dialog box for you to create the summary.

-Select the data resource that you want to edit, then select Edit on the Catalog Manager toolbar or right-click it and select Edit XXX from the shortcut menu.
-In the corresponding editor or dialog box, edit the resource as required.
+Select the data resource you want to edit, then select Edit on the Catalog Manager toolbar, or right-click the data resource and select Edit XXX from the shortcut menu.
+In the dialog box Designer displays, edit the resource according to your requirements.

-In most cases, you can also edit a data resource by using its right-click Edit XXX menu command from the Data panel, which only shows data resources actually available for use in the selected report component.
+In most cases, you can also edit a data resource by using its right-click Edit XXX menu command from the Data panel.

 Select the data resource you want to duplicate and select Copy on the Catalog Manager toolbar.
 To paste it, select Paste on the toolbar.